Responses and Solutions in the Classroom

 There are two main strategies for addressing online hate and cultures of hatred in the classroom: teaching youth to recognize and deconstruct it, and empowering them to intervene by answering back to it.[1]

-While many schools and households rely on filtering software to protect youth from exposure to hate material, these programs are not a complete solution: hate often comes in subtle forms, such as cloaked sites, that filters do not pick up.[2]
-Teaching youth to think critically about all of the media they consume is needed in order to prepare them to recognize both overt and cloaked hate, and teaching young people about the techniques hate groups use to make their arguments – and the common elements of their ideologies – can help alert youth to “red flags” that show a source is trying to manipulate them or provide biased information.
+While many schools and households rely on filtering software to protect youth from exposure to hate material, these programs aren’t a complete solution.
+Hate often comes in subtle forms, such as cloaked sites, that filters don’t pick up.[2]
+Teaching youth to think critically about all of the media they consume is needed in order to prepare them to recognize both overt and cloaked hate.
+Teaching young people about the techniques hate groups use to make their arguments – and the common elements of their ideologies – can help alert youth to “red flags” that show a source is trying to manipulate them or provide biased information.

-Young people need to understand that the internet has no gatekeepers and they must learn to distinguish between biased, prejudicial material, and fair, accurate information.
-Digital literacy skills development has been called for by many authors[3] as an essential piece in any comprehensive approach to combating online hate.
+Young people need to understand that the internet has no gatekeepers.
+They must learn to distinguish between biased, prejudicial material and fair, accurate information.
+Digital media literacy skills development has been called for by many authors[3] as an essential piece in any comprehensive approach to combating online hate.
 These skills enable young people to critically deconstruct images produced by hateful media, as well as provide an effective way of understanding multiple perspectives, in turn reducing racism, sexism and homophobia.
 Teachers can also draw on digital media literacy to show students “how the alt-right takes advantage of a 24-hour thirst for headlines and garners mainstream media coverage for memes, conspiracy theories and misinformation campaigns."[4]

-Another one of the most crucial critical digital literacy skills for combating hate is to know how to verify sources.
-[5] Hate groups put considerable effort into making their sites look legitimate by including many of the markers that youth use to determine credibility[6]: a dot-org Web address, quotes and citations from other sources (even if those are distorted, misquoted, made up, or are just quoted from other hate groups), claims of expertise, and an appealing and professional design.
+Another one of the most crucial digital media literacy skills for combating hate is to know how to verify sources.
+[5] Hate groups put considerable effort into making their sites look legitimate by including many of the markers that youth use to determine credibility[6]: a dot-org Web address, quotes and citations from other sources (even if those are distorted, misquoted, made up or are just quoted from other hate groups), claims of expertise and an appealing and professional design.

-Students also need to learn that the algorithms that generate search results, "trending topics" and recommendations of which video to watch next, do not necessarily weight results by accuracy and reliability.
+Students also need to learn that the algorithms that generate search results, "trending topics" and recommendations of which video to watch next, don’t necessarily weight results by accuracy and reliability.
 Hate and conspiracy groups often attempt to manipulate these algorithms in various ways to their advantage, and while some platforms have taken steps to improve results, these are usually done in response to a single incident, rather than changing the algorithms to downrank hate content.
-Young people need to learn not to place too much attention on search engine rankings, need to examine the URL and snippet of each search result before clicking, and need to actively search for videos rather than watching what's "up next."
+Young people need to learn to examine the URL and snippet of each search result before clicking, actively search for videos rather than watching what's "up next" and to avoid placing too much attention on search engine rankings.

 To deal with these, we should teach students to search based on the general topic rather than specifically for a phrase or term they have encountered.
 For instance, rather than searching for a specific claim about immigration (which will likely be weighted towards sources making that claim), searching with a more general phrase such as "immigration statistics" will likely produce better results.

-It's also essential to make young people aware that some people online are trying to manipulate them.
-We need to be sure students know about the cloaked hate sites that these groups use to spread their message and help them to recognize the techniques they use – an approach which has been found to make people less likely to believe hate-based arguments and to see hate groups as less credible.[8]
+Along with general digital media literacy skills, it’s also important to specifically teach what’s called extremism-related media literacy.[8]
+For instance, we need to make young people aware that some people online are trying to manipulate them.
+We also need to be sure students know about the cloaked hate sites that these groups use to spread their message and help them to recognize the techniques they use – an approach which has been found to make people less likely to believe hate-based arguments and to see hate groups as less credible.[9]

 Helping youth recognize the markers of hate content – in particular, messages that "Other" and dehumanize groups – can also make them less likely to be persuaded by it.[12]
 Studies have found that reflecting on how one's own group can't be viewed monolithically makes people less likely to dehumanize others.[13]
 Othering and dehumanization play an important role in the radicalization process because it is only by believing that a single, monolithic "they" are against you that politically-motivated violence can be seen as justified.
 While hate material aimed at the lower levels of the radicalization pyramid often obscure this element, teaching students about it can help them to recognize it even when it is couched in more reasonable-sounding language.